XeroAPI/Xero-Java/CONTRIBUTING.md

 We are using OpenAPI generator and [our OpenAPI specs](https://github.com/XeroAPI/Xero-OpenAPI), to create and update our models and client classes.
 Improvements may require updates to our OAS or our customized mustache templates.

-We welcome your feedback and will work with you to incorporate them via the (generated code or pull request):
+We welcome your feedback and will work with you to incorporate them. (via the generated code or pull request):

 Sometimes, a pull request is the best way to communicate a change.